- Download our Moving to Oslo Guide (PDF)

 With a year of maternity leave, mothers are often out walking with their children or meeting with other mothers in cafés.
 Sidewalks can be crowded with baby carriages pushed by both men and women.
 These groups are jokingly referred to as Mamma Mafian (Baby Brigade) when they crowd cafés all day long.

 Children are very much a part of Oslo’s tapestry and are well cared for and included.
 As such, Oslo is a great place to raise a family.
-The government gives several benefits to families with children, and the more the better.
+The government gives several benefits to families with children, and the more, the better.
 Norwegian society is set up to care for children, from school to family life.
-Oslo is a very safe place for children.
+Oslo is also an exceptionally safe place for children.

-There are always events on in the city for children, from festivals and theatre to museum exhibits.
-There is also a wide variety of offers for mothers and their children, such as “Mommy and Me” yoga, swimming and dance lessons at gyms, as well as daycare at larger gyms.
-Some workplaces offer daycare and even incorporate playrooms with adjoining offices for working parents.
+There are always events on in the city for children, from festivals and theatres to museum exhibits.
+There is also a wide variety of offers for mothers and their children, such as 'Mommy and Me' yoga, swimming and dance lessons at gyms, as well as day care at larger gyms.
+Some workplaces offer day care, and even incorporate playrooms with adjoining offices for working parents.